IBM/sarama/examples/consumer_load_aware/README.md

 # Load-aware sticky consumer example

-This example demonstrates the `sarama.SubscriptionUserDataProvider` interface (see issue [#3505](https://github.com/IBM/sarama/issues/3505)).
+This example demonstrates the `sarama.SubscriptionUserDataBalanceStrategy` interface (see issue [#3505](https://github.com/IBM/sarama/issues/3505)).
 A `LoadAwareSticky` strategy wraps the built-in sticky assignor and injects a fresh `LoadSample` (CPU percent, in-flight count, lag) into the member's